 Returning to work depends on the type of work you do.
-Patients in seated jobs my return to work in as little as 3 to 4 weeks if demands on you are limited and you have transportation arranged.
+Patients in seated jobs my return to work in as little as one week if demands on you are limited and you have transportation arranged.
 You will possibly be taking narcotic pain medications and not have the ability to drive.
-We typically recommend anticipating taking 6 weeks off.
 Patients with higher demands may require a longer time frame and Dr. Obermeyer or his team will discuss this with you.
 Please let our office know if you need assistance with paperwork for your time away.